seldonian-framework/Tutorials/examples/facial_recognition.md

 {% endhighlight python %}

 <p>
     Although using the CPU will be much slower than the GPU for a <i>single</i> trial, if you have access to many CPUs and only one GPU, it could be faster to run the entire experiment across many CPUs.
-To do that, you would need to change <code class="highlight">n_workers</code> above to the number of CPUs you want to use, and then replace the line <code class="highlight">device = spec.model.device</code> above with the following two lines of code:
+To do that, you would need to change <code class='codesnippet'>n_workers</code> above to the number of CPUs you want to use, and then replace the line <code class='codesnippet'>device = spec.model.device</code> above with the following two lines of code:
 </p>
 {% highlight python %}
 device = torch.device('cpu')